dasch-swiss/dsp-js-lib/contribution.md

    - change to directory `test-framework`
    - add the locally build library using `npm run yalc-add` and run `npm install`
    - run `npm run webdriver-update` and then `npm run e2e`
-1. See if the tests pass on GitHub CI
+1. See if the tests pass on GitHub CI.

 ## Unit Tests